heroiclabs/nakama-cpp/README.md

 If you need to make a change to the portfile, vcpkg has a very particular process for exposing that change to port consumers:

 (1) Make the desired change to the portfile.
-(2) Increment `port-version` in `versions/baseline.json` and `versions\n-\nakama-sdk.json` and `cmake\vcpkg-ports\nakama-sdk\vcpkg.json`.
+(2) Optionally increment `port-version` in `versions/baseline.json` and `versions\n-\nakama-sdk.json` and `cmake\vcpkg-ports\nakama-sdk\vcpkg.json`.
 (3) Commit your changes.
 (4) Get the git-tree hash of the portfile directory: `git rev-parse HEAD:./cmake/vcpkg-ports/nakama-sdk`.
 (5) Update the `git-tree` key to contain the value of this hash in `versions\n-\nakama-sdk.json`.
 (6) Commit the new changes to have your portfile change propogated to consumers.
-They will need to update to the new port increment in their manifest.
+(7) Consumers will need to update to the new port increment in their manifest.
+They will need to update to the new commit as the `baseline` value in their `vcpkg.json`.

+We are investigating ways to simplify this process, although portfile changes are very rare.